This tutorial series will show you how to make a single player FPS game.

 1 radius unit circle.
-This makes it where we're moving at a constant speed regardless of whether the player is moving straight, or moving diagonally.
+This makes it where we're moving at a constant speed regardless of whether the player is moving straight or diagonally.
 If we did not normalize, the player would move faster on the diagonal than when going straight.

 Next we add gravity to the player by adding

 GRAVITY * delta to the player's